Project 2: Reflective Annotated Bibliography

 - A conclusion, in which you summarize what you found, and explain what surprised you and how your thinking on your question deepened or changed.
 You will also explain why you think what you learned is important, and who you think should hear about it (At least 400 words)

 - Just FYI: this whole thing adds up to at least 1900 words.
 Usually people write more.

-- Content and Required Elements: Is it readable and informative?
+- Content: Is it readable and informative?
 Does it teach us about the topic?
 Does it teach us about the rhetorical situation surrounding each of your sources?
 Is it at least 1900 words long?
-Do you have all of the required elements?

 - Research: Did you dig deep– meaning, did you look for sources that don’t just agree with what you thought you would find?
 Were you open to being surprised and contradicted?
 Did you look further than the first three hits on Google?

-- Genre: Remember that of your four sources at least 3 of them must each be a different genre!
+- Genre: Remember that your three sources must each be a different genre!